charisgao/Parstagram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Logged in user can edit their profile photo and biography
+- [X] User can click on posts in their profile grid and go to the detail view of the post

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):